 Figure 9-xxx - Trigger Dependent Common Info subfield for the Sensing Trigger variant

-The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of three frame types: Poll, Sounding, Report Sensing Trigger frame.
+The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of three frame types: Sensing Poll, Sensing Sounding, Sensing Report Trigger frame.
 The Sensing subfield indicates whether the Trigger frame is a Sensing Trigger variant.
 The Sensing subfield is set to 1 in the Sensing Trigger variant.
 Otherwise, it is set to 0.

-T
+Note: The inclusion of the measurement setup ID in the Trigger Dependent Common Info subfield is TBD.

 The value of the Sensing Trigger Subtype subfield for the Sensing Trigger frame variant is defined in Table 9-xxxx.